DhammaNews May, 2019

 By Bhante Debongshi

-Nature is not always kind.
+Nature is the life force behind everything, but it is not always kind.
 At some point it provides us with everything we need but then the time comes for it to collect every single atom of life.
 DMC’s regular activities were suspended last week due to a one-week memorial service for Mrs. Chanthochone.
 A large crowd gathered for the final day of rite.
 The separation from a loved one is a sad occasion for the relatives and friends who were close to the deceased person.
 It was a heart-rendering moment, but the participants listened to the discourse with undivided attention.
 The gift of dhamma allowed them to appease their saddened minds.
 During this difficult time, they learned to let go of their grief, which was caused by attachment instead of liberation from pain.
 In this discourse, I talked about life and death.

 The Dhammacakkapavattana Sutta says: “Yaṁ kiñci samudaya dhammaṁ, sabbaṁ tam nirodhā dhammaṁ" - "Whatever has the nature of arising has the nature of vanishing."
 This is an eternal law.
 If this law were understood properly, one would no longer feel the absence of a departed being.

 As you read this article, reflect on it in a conscious manner.
 If you can be simultaneously aware of life and death, you will know your existence entirely, since both of these processes occur at the same time.
 The combination of these two facets makes up your being.
 As you live and breathe, you are dying at the same time.
 These are not two different entities.
 Time is changing your life in every moment, and you are getting closer to the grave.
 This is the reality of life.
 Life and death are a constant process in your existence.
-At a certain stage, death will be complete.
+At a certain stage, death will be completed.
 It is just a matter of time.
 When one’s life energy is over, time has come for death of that sentient being.
 Then it becomes clear that life is a combination of time and energy.
 This is the way in which the life form comes into being.
 If this were completely understood, one could turn away from the misery of death.

 Life and death are like two sides of the same coin since they occur at the same time.
 Likewise, you are a combination of these two aspects of being.
 If you are not aware of this, you will know only one side of your existence.
 That means that you will live only one part of life and miss the other part of who you are as a sentient being.
 Living only a half life is an incomplete existence, which always brings misery.
 Please take a moment to contemplate the fact that death springs from life and that the karmic energy of a new life comes into being after death.
 Life is arranged in this way by nature.
 The Dhamma explains the law of nature.
 Everything that has the nature of arising has the nature of vanishing.
 This is an eternal law.
 The Buddha is the being who realized this eternal law - He, who transcended the borders of life and death and became a realized being who was free of attachment.